siberianfox/tinygwiki/Developer-Notes.md

 </pre>
 You should have a directory with all the source files but none of the Atmel project files.
 The project files are managed separately in TinyG/Support so they don't cause havoc with git.
 They are ignored by the .gitignore for this reason.

-If you are using Studio 6.0 copy tinyg_6_0.cproj into the tinyg working directory (/firmware/tinyg) and rename it to tinyg.cproj.
-If you are using Studio 6.1 do the same but for tinyg_6_1.cproj

 To use the AVR tools you will need the AVRStudio4 project files or the AtmelStudio6 project files, or both.
-You can use both - they don;t collide with each other.
+You can use both - they don't collide with each other.
 Studio4 uses the "default" sub-directory to manage its files; Studio 6 uses "Debug".

+If you are using Studio 4 copy the tinyg.aws file from support into the tinyg working directory  (/firmware/tinyg).

+If you are using Studio 6.0 copy tinyg_6_0.cproj into the tinyg working directory and rename it to tinyg.cproj.
+If you are using Studio 6.1 do the same but for tinyg_6_1.cproj

 ### Get AVRStudio4 project files
 Copy these files from TinyG/support to the working directory
 <pre>